peteroupc/peteroupc.github.io/exporand.md

 [^29]: George Marsaglia.
 "Random Variables with Independent Binary Digits."
 Ann.
 Math.
 Statist.
 42 (6) 1922 - 1929, December, 1971. [**https://doi.org/10.1214/aoms/1177693058**](https://doi.org/10.1214/aoms/1177693058) .

 [^30]: Chatterji, S. D..
 “Certain induced measures and the fractional dimensions of their “supports”.”
 Zeitschrift für Wahrscheinlichkeitstheorie und Verwandte Gebiete 3 (1964): 184-192.

+[^31]: Boehm, Hans-J. "Towards an API for the real numbers."
+In Proceedings of the 41st ACM SIGPLAN Conference on Programming Language Design and Implementation, pp. 562-576.
+2020.

+[^32]: Hans-J. Boehm.
+1987.
+Constructive Real Interpretation of Numerical Programs.
+In Proceedings of the SIGPLAN ’87 Symposium on Interpreters and Interpretive Techniques.
+214-221

+[^33]: Goubault-Larrecq, Jean, Xiaodong Jia, and Clément Théron.
+"A Domain-Theoretic Approach to Statistical Programming Languages." arXiv preprint arXiv:2106.16190 (2021) (especially sec.
+12.3).

 <a id=Appendix></a>
 ## Appendix